 - Investment risk tolerance

-While I can easily argue that all three should be equally considered, most of the conversation tends to center around tax planning.
+While I can easily argue that all three should be equally considered, much of the conversation tends to center around tax planning.

-How your stock options are taxed is critically important.
-In fact, how your stock options are taxed may have a material impact on the money you have available for retirement.
+How your employee stock options are taxed is complicated, and also important.
+In fact, how your employee stock options are taxed may have a material impact on the money you have available for retirement.

-Incentive stock option gain is significantly more complicated as it can be taxed as ordinary income but may also be taxed at preferential long-term capital gains.
+Incentive stock option gain is significantly more complicated as it may be taxed as ordinary income – but may also be taxed at preferential long-term capital gains, depending on when your exercise your incentive stock options and when you sell them.
 Incentive stock options are also potentially subject to the alternative minimum tax.

-While the details of this conversation are beyond this article, the after-tax value after exercising and selling the shares may make a considerable difference in the spendable value of your nest egg in the future.
-Make sure you take taxes into account as you build out your retirement plan if you plan to leverage stock options as part of it.
+While the details of this conversation are beyond this article, the after-tax value after exercising and selling either non-qualified or incentive stock option shares may make a considerable difference in the spendable value of your nest egg in the future.
+Make sure you take taxes into account as you build out your retirement plan if you plan to leverage employee stock options as part of it.

-Plan for Stock Options Beyond Your Retirement Date
+Plan for Employee Stock Options Beyond Your Retirement Date

 Retirement planning doesn’t end once you retire.
 It’s an ongoing process that you’ll continue to undertake even as you begin to enjoy your life after your career.